Founded in 2009, the Kate Nash Literary Agency Ltd, has gone on to become one of the UK’s foremost independent literary agencies.

 Lina Langlee, Literary Agent

 Lina is originally from Sweden but moved to Scotland in 2008 to study.
 After graduating with a First from University of Glasgow and an MLitt (Distinction) in Publishing Studies from Stirling University, she went on to work in publishing, notably in the rights department at Canongate, and publicity at Black & White.
 She joined the Kate Nash Literary Agency in 2018, and is actively building her list of clients.
+In 2019, she was shortlisted for the RNA ‘Agent of the Year’ award.

 When Lina isn’t reading, she enjoys live music, wine, being outdoors, and cooking.
 She lives in Edinburgh with her husband and two cats, Björn and Benny.